ktvoelker/Scripty/README.md

     make

-You make a scriptyscript like this called `foo.sy`:
+Then, make a scriptyscript like this called `foo.sy`:

     prog args = print args >> return 0